 Everything in this document is based on an early preview of the Condense runtime.
 This preview is not publicly available.
 Your Project Checklist Reference Condense.Core.
 Create your entities as POCO object.
 Decorate them with the Entity attribute.
-Create static classes containing your static lambda methods.
+Create your lambda methods, either on domain objects, or on service classes.
 Decorate these with the Lambda attribute.
-Be sure to set the ContextType, you generally care that inputs have some sort of shared lineage.
+If on a service type, be sure to set the ContextType, you generally care that inputs have some sort of shared lineage.

 For a very brief intro to Condense, we’ll start with the classic “Hello world”.
 Our system will take a name, and then provide a greeting as a response.
 We start by defining entities to represent this data.
 The Entity attribute marks them as a type of interest to Condense, and allows various behaviours to be configured.
 On GuestArrival, we wish to create a Greeting in response.
 Converting this requirement into a method is simple.